Includeable minimal operating system for C++

 Besides, supporting c++ must be a goddamn nightmare.

-• gpderetta 10 months ago
+• gpderetta a year ago

 > who the hell with two neurons to rub together uses C++ anymore?